Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 I suggest you drive defensively, however in the right you may think you are, and remember, you're a foreigner, not a local who knows the usage rules for their towns and villages.

 I once lived in a pedestrian-only medieval village.
-The only exception was for residents, but there was no sign telling anyone.
-So each time I drove into my village, I'd get stares and even insults from visitors pointing to the 'no automobiles' sign.
-No, no cars, except for those of us who live here...
+Residents were allowed to drive in, but there was no sign that said so.
+So each time I drove into my village, I'd get yelled at and even insulted by tourists pointing to the 'no automobiles' sign.

-The first thing to check is whether your insurance covers your car rental.
-Rental prices can double once you add the insurance and who knows, you might already be covered by your credit card or home insurance.
+Before you rent, first check is whether your credit card or home insurance covers your car hire.
+Rental prices can double once you add the insurance and who knows, you might already be covered by your credit cards or insurance.